haicheviet/personal-space/site/content/posts/cluster-vm-with-firecracker/index.en.md

 INFO[0001] Created VM with ID "3c5fa9a18682741f" and name "haiche-vm"
 ```

-Wolla :tada: :tada: :tada: you've succeedfully created a new VM
+Wolla :tada: :tada: :tada: you've succeedfully created a new VM.
 To list the running `VMs`, enter:

 ```bash